 3. Which part of the images do you want to be recognized within the selected label?

-Do you want to train your dataset to exclusively tag as Ferraris full pictures of Ferrari models?
-Or do you want a broader filter that recognizes and tags as Ferraris photos featuring just a part of them (e.g. the headlight view)?
+Do you want to train your dataset to exclusively tag only full pictures of Ferraris as a Ferrari model?
+Or do you want a broader filter that recognizes and tags as Ferraris for photos only featuring part of them (e.g. the headlight view)?

 Indeed, your label definitions directly influence the number and variety of images needed for running a smoothly performing classifier.
 Let's see how and why in the next chapter.